 Avoid Oversharing on Social Media

-Cybercriminals are constantly mining social media for personal information.
+Cybercriminals are constantly using social media for personal information.
 Avoid including data like your date of birth, full name, address, geographical location or details about your work or family in social media posts.

 Use Identity Theft Protection or Credit Monitoring Services

 If you are concerned about your data privacy, then having a team of experienced cybersecurity experts on your side is the best way to stay safe.
-Active credit report and identity theft monitoring are essential for helping protect your personal information.
+Active credit and identity theft monitoring are essential for helping protect your identity information.